tmh-rc/php-advanced/mvc-framwork/authentication.md

 ### Step 1

-Create the files.
-See in following tree:
+Create the files according to the outlined structure.

 ```diff
     movie-app/